-The Office of International Engagement has compiled a list of resources and programs for work, internship, volunteer or scholarships.
+The Office of International Academic Initiatives has compiled a list of resources and programs for work, internship, volunteer or scholarships.
 These programs are not affiliated with or endorsed by Montclair State University.
 Please use these pages as a starting point for your own exploration.

 Making Your Choice